pomdtr/sunbeam/docs/developer-guide/guidelines.md

     print(json.dumps(detail))
 ```

 Prefer to not use any external dependencies, as the user will have to install them manually.
+If you really need to use a dependency, you will need to distribute your extension through pip, and instruct the user how to install it.

 See the [file-browser extension](./examples/file-browser.md) for an example.